Have you ever come across a dog who doesn’t like treats?

 But there’s so much to dog treats than just leisurely snacking.

-Treats are an integral part of your dog’s daily routine – they not only help you bond better with your pets but also provide them nutritional support.
+Treats are an integral part of your dog’s daily routine – they not only help you bond better with your pets but also provide nutritional support.
 However, there are some important things to consider before offering your dog a treat.

 In this post, we explore healthy dog treats:

 - The treats for puppies need to provide nutrition and aid digestion.
 Fennel seeds are great for it as they boost immunity too.
-You may try Himalaya healthy treats for puppies as it comes fortified with Fennel seeds.
+You may try Himalaya Healthy Treats for puppies as it comes fortified with Asvagandha which supports the development of immunity in puppies.

-- Don’t give your dog any treats containing garlic, onion, chocolate and grapes in form of table scraps as they can be harmful and even deadly
+2. Don’t give your dog any treats containing garlic, onion, chocolate, and grapes in form of table scraps as they can be harmful and even deadly.

-- Treats for adult dogs should aim at supporting skin health and overall fitness in adult dogs.
-Treats for adult dogs should be enriched with flaxseeds that are known to support dogs’ skin and fitness.
+3. Treats for adult dogs should aim at supporting skin health and overall fitness in adult dogs.
+Treats for adult dogs should be enriched with flax seeds that are known to support dogs’ skin and fitness.
+Gokshura also promotes overall fitness in dogs.

 4. Treats with excessive levels of sodium or fat may be dangerous for your cat or dog.
 (Watch out for the label)